SudoMaker/Dilithium_UPS_HAT/README.md

 Installed path: `/usr/bin/Dilithium_Calibration_Wizard`

-If you use ssh on Windows, please use a `xterm`-compatible terminal.
+If you use ssh on Windows, please use an `xterm`-compatible terminal.

-Depending on the capacity of your optional battery, this calibration process may take from a few hours to a full day.
+Depending on the capacity of your optional battery, this calibration process can take anywhere from a few hours to a full day.

 **Upon completion, you will get accurate battery capacity information.
 This is useful when using a suspected fake battery.
 Then you can get accurate power measurement on any supported battery.**

-##### Profile tool
+##### Profile Tool
 A command line tool to help you import & export calibrated battery parameters.

 ![Screenshot_20210320_005955](https://user-images.githubusercontent.com/34613827/111816267-9743fb00-8917-11eb-8fea-0166a131295c.png)